<< Yesterday

 1980 At Tiger Stadium, 48,361 fans witness the return of an injury-plagued Mark Fidrych.
 The Bird, giving up 11 hits and three earned runs in eight innings of work, loses the game against the Red Sox, 5-4, in a game that will mark his last real attempt at a comeback.

 1984 The stage is set for a literal 'slugfest' when the first pitch of Atlanta's 5-3 victory, thrown by Braves' hurler Pascual Perez, hits Padres leadoff hitter Alan Wiggins.
 The fighting begins in the second inning when Ed Whitson throws behind the starter's head, with more brawls in the fifth, which includes several fans, and the eighth and ninth innings when the Friars continue to use Perez for target practice every time the pitcher steps to the plate.
 (Ed.
-Note: One of baseball's ugliest incidents resulted in 19 ejections, including both managers and their replacements.
+Note: One of baseball's ugliest incidents resulted in 19 ejections, including the managers and their replacements.
 San Diego's skipper Dick Williams will be suspended for ten days, while Atlanta manager Joe Torre and five players each received three-game suspensions.
 Our thanks to frequent contributor W. Davis for adding to this entry. - LP)

 1986